Panitumumab: Mechanism of action

 EGFR is a transmembrane protein.
 Panitumumab works by binding to the extracellular domain of the EGFR preventing its activation.
 This results in halting of the cascade of intracellular signals dependent on this receptor.

 Pharmacokinetics

 The pharmacokinetics (PK) of panitumumab shows the so-called target-mediated disposition behavior.
 However, the pharmacokinetics is approximately linear at clinical doses, and the terminal half-life for a typical male patient of 80 kg and 60 years of age with colorectal cancer is about 9.4 days.

 History

 Panitumumab was generated using Abgenix's XenoMouse platform technology, in which engineered mice were utilized to produce human antibodies.
 Abgenix partnered with Immunex Corporation to develop the antibody, and Amgen acquired Immunex in 2003.
 In 2006, Amgen acquired Abgenix as well.
 In 2013, Amgen formed an agreement with Zhejiang Beta Pharma to form Amgen Beta Pharmaceuticals and market panitumumab in China.
 Amgen and Takeda have an agreement under which Takeda will develop and commercialise panitumumab in Japan.
-Panitumumab is licensed to Dr Reddys Laboratories in India and GlaxoSmithKline in the UK.
+Panitumumab is licensed to Dr. Reddy's Laboratories in India and GlaxoSmithKline in the UK.